DEPARTMENT OF GENERAL SERVICES

 300 West Preston St., Baltimore, Maryland, October 2019.
 Photo by Diane F. Evartt.

-Legal counsel is provided to Real Estate by assistant attorneys general, who prepare and review leases, contracts of sale, deeds, easements, rights-of-way, and real estate transaction documents.
+Legal counsel is provided to the Office of Real Estate by assistant attorneys general, who prepare and review leases, contracts of sale, deeds, easements, rights-of-way, and real estate transaction documents.
 They acquire title insurance and ensure the accuracy of title and property descriptions.
 To other State agencies, assistance is provided with interagency transfers or agreements, and joint acquisitions of property.

 LAND ACQUISITION & DISPOSAL